Prakash9944/node-excersice/Nodejs/nodejs-docs.md

 # 3. What is Event Loop

-    * The event loop allows Node. js to perform non-blocking I/O operations despite the fact that JavaScript is single-threaded.
+    * The event loop allows Node.js to perform non-blocking I/O operations despite the fact that JavaScript is single-threaded.
 It is done by assigning operations to the operating system whenever and wherever possible

 # 4. what is Event Emitter in nodejs